Notes on Randomized Algorithms: Universal hash families

 For $n=4$, we can have strings \texttt{aa}, \texttt{ab}, \texttt{ba}, and \texttt{bb}.
 If we take the bitwise exclusive OR of all four hash values, we get zero, because each character is included exactly twice in each position.
 So the hash values are not independent, and we do not get $4$-independence in general.

-However, even though tabulation hashing is not $4$-independent, most reasonably small sets of inputs do give independence.
+However, even though the outputs of tabulation hashing are not $4$-independent, most reasonably small sets of inputs do give independence.
 This can be used to show various miraculous properties like working well for the cuckoo hashing algorithm described in §\ref{section-cuckoo-hashing}.